elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 ---

-### Is there another way to export instead of an explicit export on declarations?
+### Is there another way to export on declarations instead of an explicit export?

 <details>
   <summary><strong>View Answer:</strong></summary>